16 Email Header Design Best Practices

 There is no single rule regarding what a professional email header must look like.
 It all depends… But we will provide you with a number of ideas and examples.

-But prior to diving into creative ideas, let us say a few sentences about the traditional email header elements: name, logo and menu.
+Prior to diving into creative ideas, let us say a few sentences about the traditional email header elements, which are a company name, logo, and menu.

 Company name and logo